Cloud Setup

 Creating GCP Instances

-When starting GCP instances (c), you first have to select one or more regions to run the machines in.
-To select multiple regions at once, just separate your input by space, comma, or semicolon:
+When starting GCP instances (c), you first select one or more regions to run the machines in.
+To select multiple regions at once, separate your input by spaces, commas, or semicolons:

 Select one or more regions: